mtymek/blast-view/README.md

 Blast\View
 ==========

-Template renderer using templating engine from Zend Framework 2 - `Zend\View`.
+Standalone template renderer using templating engine from Zend Framework 2 - `Zend\View`.

 You can use it to render PHTML files outside the context of ZF2 MVC, but with all `Zend\View` features: nested templates, view helpers, etc.